 The Culling Mask is used for selectively rendering groups of objects using Layers.
 More information on using layers can be found here.

-Normalized Viewport Rectangles are specifically for defining a certain portion of the screen that the current camera view will be drawn upon.
+Normalized Viewport Rectangle is specifically for defining a certain portion of the screen that the current camera view will be drawn upon.
 You can put a map view in the lower-right hand corner of the screen, or a missile-tip view in the upper-left corner.
 With a bit of design work, you can use Viewport Rectangle to create some unique behaviors.

 It’s easy to create a two-player split screen effect using Normalized Viewport Rectangle.
-After you have created your two cameras, change both camera H value to be 0.5 then set player one’s Y value to 0.5, and player two’s Y value to 0.
-This will make player one’s camera display from halfway up the screen to the top, and player two’s camera will start at the bottom and stop halfway up the screen.
+After you have created your two cameras, change both camera’s H values to be 0.5 then set player one’s Y value to 0.5, and player two’s Y value to 0.
+This will make player one’s camera display from halfway up the screen to the top, and player two’s camera start at the bottom and stop halfway up the screen.